dohseven/cozy-konnector-fortuneo/README.md

 What is this konnector about ?
 ------------------------------

-This konnector retrieves your bills from Ascore Santé Prévoyance.
+This konnector retrieves your banking data from Fortuneo bank.

 ### Open a Pull-Request